scarglamour/bb-edit/README.md

 ## Tools Directory

-The `tools/` folder contains helper scripts and mapping data used during development to extract and remap game assets.
+The `tools/` folder contains helper scripts and mapping data used during development to extract, remap, and check game assets.
 These files are **not** packaged into the distributed app.

 ### asset-map.json